 The ’80s punk era was all about oversized mohawks.
 A rebellious, wild, and edgy style, the mohawk makes a bold statement and places you at the center of attention.
 Adapt your mohawk by teaming it with a taper, braided sides, or a fade.
 You can also give a tall mohawk a more polished feel by slicking it back or give it a rugged, masculine twist by pairing it with a full beard.

 One of the most iconic trends of the ’80s was the perm.
 However, while the tightly-coiled ‘poodle’ look may have been fashionable then, today’s perms are far more natural and flattering.
 Perms can last up to six months and can be combined with lots of other styles, like undercuts and fades, for a modern twist.
-Try a medium length style and use a curl-defining serum or spray to get your hair looking on point.
+Try a medium length style and use a curl-defining serum to get your hair looking on point.

 5. High Top Fade

 The high top fade found popularity during the golden age of hip-hop.
 Back then, the flat top – a very smooth and angular type of high-top fade – was one of the trendiest looks for men.
 Today, it’s advisable to choose a high top fade that suits you.
-Whether you pair it with twists, a line-up, or another variation, your high top fade will look cool and interesting.
+Whether you pair it with twists, a line up, or another variation, your high top fade will look cool and interesting.

 6. Jheri Curl